 Pole Foam The pole foam and vinyl pole sleeve life expectancy is two to five years.
 To increase the life of your pole foam and sleeves, do not allow people to grab them in order to pull themselves onto the trampoline.

-Safety Check

-Check for Necessary Action Safe Unsafe

-Vinyl sleeve deterioration Replace

-Foam missing or deteriorating Replace

-Net The net, support straps, and bungee cords will require frequent inspection for deterioration or fraying.
+Safety Check Check for...
+Necessary Action Safe Unsafe Vinyl sleeve deterioration Replace Foam missing or deteriorating Replace Net The net, support straps, and bungee cords will require frequent inspection for deterioration or fraying.
 Life expectancy is three to five years for the net, and one to three years for the straps and bungees.

-Safet y Check

-Check for Necessary Action Safe Unsafe

-Faded and breaking top or bottom net strap Replace straps

-Brittle and tearing net Replace

-Cuts, tears, or holes in net or net straps Replace

-Missing warning labels Call AlleyOop for replacement

-Steel Poles The pole life expectancy is for n to grab them in order to pull ther nany years.
-To increase the life of y nselves onto the trampoline. /our poles, c lo not allow people

-Safety Check

-Check for Necessary Action Safe Unsafe

-Rust Clean and paint

-Structural failure Replace

-Bent frame Repair or replace part

-Sharp protrusions Repair

-Missing pole warning label Replace
+Safety Check Check for...
+Necessary Action Safe Unsafe Faded and breaking top or Replace straps bottom net strap Brittle and tearing net Replace Cuts, tears, or holes in net Replace or net straps Missing warning labels Call JumpSport for replacement Steel Poles The pole life expectancy is one to two years.
+To increase the life of your poles, do not allow people to grab them in order to pull themselves onto the trampoline.
+Safety Check Check for...
+Necessary Action Safe Unsafe Rust Clean and paint Structural failure Replace Bent frame Repair or replace part Sharp protrusions Repair Missing pole warning label Replace

 Safety Rules Review this manual with all jumpers.
 Maintain all warning labels and signs.
-If labels or signs become lost or unreadable, write or call AlleyOop for free replacements.
+If labels or signs become lost or unreadable, write or call JumpSport for free replacements.